The Time-Warp, Nerves, and Hitting 50/50 The Great Two-Week Misplacement

 • Breakfast: Berries are back in the supermarket, so I've been enjoying berries and yogurt.

-• Lunch/Dinner: While cold chicken on shop-bought buns isn't the most nutritionally perfect choice, I see eating as a huge win.
-Small, basic dinners and making sure I eat regularly is a big step forward.
-I’m hoping to keep this up.
+• Lunch/Dinner: While cold chicken on shop-bought buns isn't the most nutritionally perfect choice, eating at all is a huge win.
+Making sure I eat regularly is a big step forward.

 If you've also been on a hormonal balancing journey, I'd love to know: what was the first small win you celebrated that made you feel like you were finally turning a corner?
 Share your story in the comments below!